-Over the last few weeks, the Nurse Jamie (testing coordinator), the district superintendent, principal and school nurses have coordinated to obtain consent to test and completed registration to begin testing.
-They have determined that groups of 10 students will be pooled and teachers tested individually, all via PCR testing.
-Pre-paid vouchers for confirmatory testing will be provided to parents in positive pools
+Over the last few weeks, Nurse Jamie (testing coordinator), the district superintendent and the principal have coordinated to obtain consent to test and complete registration to begin testing.
+They have determined that students, teachers and staff will be tested through pooled sample test

-Nurse Jamie, in close collaboration with the school nurses, helped by hiring additional temporary staff to help with ushering, testing and shipping tasks.
-She also helped coordinate the set-up of testing booths in the gym for students and a separate area to test teachers.
+Nurse Jamie, in close collaboration with the other school nurses, helped by hiring additional temporary staff to help with ushering, testing and shipping tasks.
+She also helped coordinate the set-up of testing booths in the gym for students and a separate area to test teachers and staff.
 The testing team conducted a dry run of all operation on Sunday before school reopened